pmbaumgartner/nyc-test-tracker/readme.md

 - 2020-11-30 21:07: Data now includes the time window as a column as well as the scrape time.
 The latest data is also stored in `latest.csv`.
 Corrected some data cleaning issues with characters being parsed incorrectly and newlines being included in the wait times column.
 - 2020-11-30 21:14: Data moved to the `data` folder, copy of `latest.csv` included in root dir.
+- 2020-12-01 08:28: Added `md5` hash of PDF content to check if PDF is a new file.
+If not a new file, don't parse or add a new csv.